A calendar full of sold out shows is every music promoter’s dream.

 And those tips were super valuable because when you’re a promotions company that’s doing 1200 shows a year, there are bound to be a handful of artists that you don’t know like the back of your hand.
 Surprise, we’re human.

-So having that feedback from the agent (who knows their artists forward and backward) is helpful – especially when you’re spending a bunch of cash to make sure that the show is a success.
+So having that feedback from the agent (who knows their artists forward and backward) is helpful – especially when you’re spending a bunch of cash with the goal of sold out shows.

 Of course, if you’re not doing shows at that scale, promoting should be a lot easier, that is, of course, if you have the right tools and mindset.